Skip to main content

 • 3.Define 3-5 specific scoring criteria with clear descriptions

-• 4.Set to manual mode and test on a few recent runs
+• 4.Set manual mode and test on a set of recent reviewed runs

-• 5.Verify scores match your expectations, then switch to automatic
+• 5.Refine the rubric, then switch to automatic monitoring

 • 6.Set a score alert threshold so you know when quality drops